E-commerce

 Should I send everything to GA4?

-Google Analytics 4 can receive e-commerce events; verify the mapping with the Shopify schema and your goals.
-The key is to avoid duplicates and respect consent (consent mode on the Google side for tag/preference alignment).
+Google Analytics 4 can receive e-commerce events; check the mapping with the Shopify schema and your goals.
+The key is to avoid duplicates and respect consent (consent mode on the Google side for tag / preference alignment).

 No: they are a technical tool.
-You must inform users, collect consent when required by law, and limit purposes.
-Also see the Pixel Privacy documentation for the development-side framework.
+You must inform users, collect consent when required by law, and limit the purposes.
+See also the Pixel Privacy documentation for the development-side framework.

 How can I avoid metric overload?

-Set three indicators per objective (e.g., acquisition, conversion, retention) and revisit them after each major campaign rather than endlessly adding widgets.
+Set three indicators per goal (e.g., acquisition, conversion, retention) and revisit them after each major campaign rather than adding endless widgets.

-Start with the complete pixel guide and then the tutorial on mastering events.
+Start with the complete pixels guide and then the tutorial on mastering events.

 Do pixel insights replace customer surveys?

 No: they complement each other.
 Surveys capture intentions and subjective pain points; pixels show behavior at scale.
-Use surveys to explain a conversion drop identified by events.
+Use surveys to explain a conversion dip identified by events.

-Not mandatory to get started.
-However, if you have multiple markets and channels, a warehouse or an ETL connector can reduce contradictions between tools.
+It is not mandatory to start.
+However, if you have multiple markets and multiple channels, a warehouse or ETL connector can reduce contradictions between tools.
 Start with a sample of orders and strict UTM naming rules.

-How do I train the support team on insights?
+How do we train the support team on insights?

-Share a single page: definition of segments, links to a maximum of three dashboards, and examples of customer questions tied to each friction point (delivery, after-sales support, size).
-Support does not need the technical details of payloads, but they must know where to look when complaints surge after a policy change.
+Share a single page: segment definitions, links to a maximum of three dashboards, and examples of customer questions tied to each friction point (delivery, after-sales support, size).
+Support does not need the technical detail of payloads, but it should know where to look when complaints spike after a policy change.

 Go further